dfki-ric-underactuated-lab/mimpc/README.md

 	address = {Bristol},
 	title = {Mixed {Integer} {Model} {Predictive} {Control} for a free-floating platform with binary and continuous actuation}, volume = {2024},
-	year = {2024},
+	author = {Stark, Franek and Vyas, Shubham and Schildbach, Georg and Kirchner, Frank}, year = {2024},
 }
 ```